 There are a few different types of ownership structures to choose from when buying a property.
 You can buy the property in your name or a family trust.
 The best option differs from person to person, and your accountant will be able to advise as to which option is the most appropriate for you after assessing your financial situation.

-Speak to a trusted accountant before investing in property.
-Stones Sharp can help you make the best decision for your financial situation.
+You should always speak to a trusted accountant before deciding to invest in property.
+The qualified team at Stones Sharp can help you make the best decision for your financial situation.
 Contact us to book an appointment with one of our knowledgeable Melbourne accountants today.